Severe Thunderstorm Warning issued for Faulk, Hand, Hyde, Spink by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Faulk, Hand, Hyde, Spink by NWS

-Effective: 2021-08-06 23:10:00 MDT Expires: 2021-08-07 00:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move immediately to shelter inside a strong building.
-Stay away from windows.
-Target Area: Faulk; Hand; Hyde; Spink The National Weather Service in Aberdeen has issued a * Severe Thunderstorm Warning for Hand County in central South Dakota Northern Hyde County in central South Dakota Southeastern Faulk County in north central South Dakota Southwestern Spink County in northeastern South Dakota * Until 100 AM CDT. * At 1210 AM CDT, a severe thunderstorm was located over Ree Heights, or 9 miles east of Highmore, moving northeast at 55 mph.
+Effective: 2021-08-06 23:34:00 MDT Expires: 2021-08-07 00:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
+People outside should move to a shelter, inside a strong building and away from windows.
+Target Area: Faulk; Hand; Hyde; Spink A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 AM CDT FOR HAND...NORTHERN HYDE...SOUTHEASTERN FAULK AND SOUTHWESTERN SPINK COUNTIES At 1233 AM CDT, a severe thunderstorm was located near Polo, or 13 miles northwest of Miller, moving northeast at 40 mph.
 HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
 Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings. * Locations impacted include Polo, Orient, Rockham and Miranda.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Redfield, Miller, Highmore, Tulare, St. Lawrence, Zell, Orient, Ree Heights, Burdette, Rockham, Vayland, Miranda, Miller Dale Colony, Polo, Sunshine Bible Academy, Twin Lakes and Cottonwood Lake.
 THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0